Shortage of Cloud Experts?

 According to a 2020 survey report, the IT talent shortage is a leading corporate concern, with 86% of respondents believing it will continue to slow down cloud projects (Forbes, 2020).

-Young people getting ready to start training for a career, or those who may be ready to transition from one career to the next may want to consider training to be a cloud computing expert.
-The jobs are there right now, and it appears they will continue to be there for the foreseeable future.
+In conclusion, younger professionals just entering the workforce and getting ready for a new career may want to consider training to be cloud computing experts.
+In addition, personnel already in the IT field may want to look into switching their professional focus.
+Now is the time, the jobs are there right now and it appears they will continue to be there for the foreseeable future.